aws/pg_tle/docs/03_managing_extensions.md

 ### `pgtle.uninstall_extension(extname text, version text)`

 `uninstall_extension` removes the specific version of an extension from the database.
 This prevents `CREATE EXTENSION` and `ALTER EXTENSION` from installing or updating to this version of the extension.
 This also removes all update paths that use this extension version.

+If this version is the default version of an extension and there are other versions of the extension, `uninstall_extension` **does not** remove the specific version of the extension from the database.
+It returns an error and hint to use `set_default_verion` to update the default version to another version and retry.

+If this version is the default version and the only version of an extension, `uninstall_extension` removes the specified extension completely from the database.

 If this version of the extension is currently active within a database, `uninstall_extension` **does not** drop it.
 You must explicitly call `DROP EXTENSION` to remove the extension.